jameshughes89/cs4XX-EvolutionaryComputation/site/student-projects/NeuroEvolution/neuroevolution.rst

 Introduction
 ------------
-This lecture offers a look int neuroevolution in artificial intelligence.
+This lecture offers a look into neuroevolution in artificial intelligence.
 While beginning with an overview of fundamental neural network training concepts like backpropagation, loss functions, and optimization algorithms.
 By evolving both the structure and parameters of neural networks, NEAT and similar methods mark a shift from traditional neural network training techniques.

 Understanding Neural Networks
 -----------------------------